 This curse makes someone a puppet, under the complete control of the wielder of the curse.
 It is similar to being subjected to hypnosis, but of course magical and therefore more powerful.”

 Perhaps a powerful foreign wizard, unaware of Dutch dating norms.
-Dared to approach and talk to a Dutch woman in a bar, instead of waiting to be pounced on, like a zwerver (tramp) on a portie of discarded frites.
+Dared to approach a Dutch woman in a bar, instead of waiting to be pounced on, like a zwerver (tramp) on a portion of discarded frites.
 Angered by the abuse he received, the wizard decided to cast a curse on the Dutch female population.
 Damning them to walk forever (or until a fashion blogger says they’re no longer in) in ripped jeans.

 Which brings me to the subject of today’s post.
 The zombie apocalypse of ripped jeans.